 3. On to segmenting the grapefruit so you have nice little pieces!
 Glide your knife into one segment of the grapefruit, as close to a membrane as possible, and make a slit on the other side.

 Now you’ve made a clean cut, and can loosen the segment of fruit with your knife, popping it out in one piece.
 (Think of this process like removing pages of a book, in between the covers.)

 Done and done.
 You just mastered grapefruit.
 The slices look so much more attractive in anything you incorporate them into.
 And you look so fannncccy…. ;)

 The hilarious part about doing this a few times to get all the photos was the sheer excitement about being able to eat a grapefruit incredibly fast, which might be the most refreshing thing on earth.
 Serious jolt of energy.
 But what I also discovered was how to use the peels.
 Take the scraps and the now fruitless “shell” that held the grapefruit, and use a citrus press to get all of the juice out.
 This my friends is the best grapefruit juice you’ll ever drink in your life.

 Many thanks to WinterS weetz for sponsoring this post, a group of farmers from Texas that I am so happy to partner with.
 I also received the beautiful knife from Zwilling.
-And thank you for understanding that I carefully choose the brands I work with that help make this site possible.
-All opinions are 100% my own.
 This post contains affiliate links, which I make a small amount of money from should you purchase something.